V1EngineeringInc/V1EngineeringInc-Docs/docs/mp3dp/index.md

 # MP3DP v4 CoreXY

 Having fun, this is the second CoreXY version for me, 4th printer design overall.
-Works fantastic, can be scaled on all axis.
+Works fantastic, can be scaled on all axes.
 Physical and mesh bed leveling.
 You will need a 6 driver board for this one.
 Linear rails on all axes.

 The V1 Engineering printers are not as well documented as the CNC's.
 Building a printer is surprisingly much more difficult than making a large CNC.
-This is very much DIY, ask questions in the forums and we will help you out and hopefully fill in the details here as we go.
+This is very much DIY, ask questions in the forums, and we will help you out and hopefully fill in the details here as we go.

-**These instuctions are getting filled in as questions are asked**
+**These instructions are getting filled in as questions are asked**

 ![!mp3dp v4](../img/mp3dpv4/mp3dpv4_1.jpg){: width="400"}